twooldridge/workshop/results.md

 # QC

-In your snpArcher `results/cracherodii` folder you should see something that looks like this:
+In your `snpArcher` `results/cracherodii` folder you should see something that looks like this:

 <img width="908" alt="image" src="https://github.com/user-attachments/assets/e350f777-b5f2-4570-b883-fa531daf0700">

-The first thing we'll take a look at is the overall QC data located in `.QC/cracherodi_qc.html`.
-Let's transfer this from the cluster to our local machine, and examine in a browser. **Organizational tip** for server -> local transfers, I like to create a folder in my project directory called something like `transfer`, and put the file I want in that directory.
+The first thing we'll take a look at is the overall QC data located in `QC/cracherodi_qc.html`.
+Let's transfer this from the cluster to our local machine, and examine in a browser.

+> [!TIP]
+> **Organizational tip** for server -> local transfers.
+>  I like to create a folder in my project directory called something like `transfer`, and put the file I want in that directory.
 Then, on my local machine, I can just always enter the same command:

 ```
 scp -r ${USERNAME}@${SERVER}:${WORKDIR}/transfer ~/Downloads
 ```

 Where you replace all those variables with your server-specific setup.

 Now, the results!

 ![image](https://github.com/user-attachments/assets/dd8f9fd5-e8b1-4384-a6ca-c4a7523b9483)

 Okay, this dashboard is **extremely** useful for initial exploration of the data and making sure everything looks ok.
 For example, no weird outliers on the PCA.
 The reality is that you will likely end up re-running many of these analyses yourself as you continue to explore your data and remove individuals, variants, etc. So think of this as what the name implies: a QC tool.
 All the data that goes into the QC dashboard can also be found in the `QC` folder.
-For example, if you want a simple .txt file of sample depth, go to `QC/cracherodi.idepth`
+For example, if you want a simple `.txt` file of sample depth, go to `QC/cracherodi.idepth`

 Now, we'll take a few moments to walk through this dashboard and discuss what everything means.